rosswhitfield/corelli/docs/peaks.md

 ## Find peaks from TOF workspace

-Alternativly you can find the peaks from a TOF workspace without converting to MD workspace by using [FindSXPeaks].
+Alternatively you can find the peaks from a TOF workspace without converting to MD workspace by using [FindSXPeaks].

 ```python